MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/enabling-openId-connect-with-ad-fs.md

 6. On the **Complete** screen,  click **Close**.

 ## Download and modify sample application to authenticate via OpenID Connect and AD FS
-This section discusses how to download the sample Web API and modify it in Visual Studio.
+This section discusses how to download the sample Web APP and modify it in Visual Studio.
 We will be using the Azure AD sample that is [here](https://github.com/Azure-Samples/active-directory-dotnet-webapp-openidconnect).

 To download the sample project, use Git Bash and type the following: